 The European Social Innovation Competition is an initiative of the DG Growth of the European Commission, and is organised by Kennisland in cooperation with Nesta, Ashoka, ENoLL en Scholz & Friends.
 The first edition of the competition was launched on the 1st of October 2013 in Lisbon, in memory of ++Diogo VasconcelosDiogo was one of the forerunners in Europe in the field of social innovation.
 Read more.
 The competition promotes and supports social innovation in Europe and provides a platform for leading European innovators to support new initiatives, help them develop further and learn from each other.

 The goal of the European Social Innovation Competition is to help social innovation initiatives develop further and realise their potential.
 Out of all the applications, thirty semi-finalists will be chosen by a jury.
 They will participate in the Social Innovation Academy in a European city.
 During this three-day programme, participants will have coaching sessions and workshops and will be able to learn from colleagues from other countries.
-Of these semi-finalists the jury will choose ++2017 finalistsYou can find the finalists of 2017 here., of which three projects will eventually receive a price of € 50,000 each at the award ceremony in Brussels.
+Of these semi-finalists the jury will choose ten finalists, of which three projects will eventually receive a price of € 50,000 each at the award ceremony in Brussels.
 In the spirit of continuous progress, all the semi-finalists of the last edition have a chance to win an additional impact prize of € 50,000 one year later.
 This prize is based on the impact they have realised since their participation in the Social Innovation Academy.

 Social Innovation Academy